Rabbid76/ray-tracing-with-rust/notes.md

 ### Deserializer

 - Abstract the deserialization of child nodes, interface segregation
 - Make it extendable for customer.
-Add `CustomerTexture`, `CustomerMaterial`, `CustomerHitAble` and `CustomerEnvironment`.
+Add `CustomerTexture`, `CustomerMaterial`, `CustomerGeometry` and `CustomerEnvironment`.
 The input to the deserialization methods should be a dictionary (`HashMap`).
 The deserialization classes should be registerable for the general case and for special cases depending on a type property.

 ### Texture